Effect-TS/effect/packages/schema/README.md

 const tim = new Person({ id: 1, name: "Tim" });
 ```

-Keep in mind that it throws an error for invalid properties:
+Keep in mind that it throws an error for invalid properties...

 ```ts
 new Person({ id: 1, name: "" });